AndrewwBC/pets4ever/README.md

 This is a typical aproach in Styled-Components, given that Styled-Components brings the logic interface directly to CSS.

 ## Using Classes

 ![code1](https://github.com/user-attachments/assets/faafaf2f-9d73-442c-866a-c6999429ec2b)

-This class was build to centralize all endpoint of each feature in one class, like user, post, storie, etc.
+This class was build to centralize all endpoints of each feature in one class, like user, post, storie, etc.

 ## Using React Router